jackyzha0/quartz/content/notes/09-wireless-networking.md

 	- On each channel
 	- Requests a particular ESSID or “any”
 	- Produces a scan report with discovered ESSIDs
+> [!INFO] active scanning is most only hacker trying to access other peoples wifi
+> most laptops use passive scanning
+> drive by, tries to scan all wifi networks (including hidden), and identify possible weak ones
+> if you dont become a target no one will try to hack you
+> dont "boast" about what you have

 Security of WiFi
 - MAC Filter List